 A ghost kitchen needs a high density of potential customers within a three to five mile radius, hence the growing trend of using underused space in malls.
 Most people aren’t willing to wait more than 30 to 40 minutes for a meal and longer delivery trips increase the risk of a fall off in quality and freshness.

 Good communications are also important, as is enough parking for multiple delivery vehicles.
 For most startups, space in a multi-kitchen site is the best option.
-For the most part, ghost kitchens are surging in densely populated urban areas where delivery volume is high and where there has been a stronger shift away from in-person dining.
+For the most part, virtual restaurants are surging in densely populated urban areas where delivery volume is high and where there has been a stronger shift away from in-person dining.
 However, the model is now beginning to move to smaller towns.
-For existing restaurants, a separate back of house ghost kitchen may make particular sense when the delivery volume and dine-in are similar.
+For existing restaurants, a separate back of house ghost kitchen may make sense when the delivery volume and dine-in are similar.

 What are the Benefits of a Ghost Kitchen?